Giladx/Linux-Screen-Off/README.md

 Linux-Screen-Off
 ================

-Script to turn screen off Linux X
+Script to turn screen off for Linux with X11